 - The Eisenhower Matrix is a time management tool to help you prioritize and complete tasks.

 - Tasks are divided into four quadrants: do now, do later, delegate, and delete.

-- The Eisenhower Matrix can help ADHDers overcome task paralysis and decision paralysis.
+- A priority matrix can help ADHDers overcome task paralysis and decision paralysis.

 ADHD and executive dysfunction

 People with ADHD often struggle with executive functioning skills, such as time management, focus, organization, planning, and self-censoring — to name a few.